Degree apprenticeship nursing student smiling to camera in a mock-ward

 All applicants are required to complete an APCL/APEL portfolio to ensure mapping to the degree top-up to professional requirements and ARU’s modules.
 If you are not transferring directly from a foundation degree with ARU, you may also be required to complete a Safe Medicate exam.

-If you are intending to top-up your higher apprenticeship qualification, you will not be eligible to start the degree apprenticeship course unless the ESFA has received confirmation that you have successfully completed your End Point Assessment for the preceding apprenticeship.
+If you are intending to top-up your higher apprenticeship qualification, you will not be eligible to start the degree apprenticeship course unless the DfE has received confirmation that you have successfully completed your End Point Assessment for the preceding apprenticeship.

 You must supply these before you can be registered on the course: